davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

 Configure your local repository to communicate with GitHub and commit your project structure:

     $ git remote add origin <GITHUB_URL>
-    $ git add * && git commit -m "Initial commit"
+    $ git add force-app && git commit -m "Initial commit"

+You may also wish to add a `.gitignore` file to ensure that support files, like the `.sfdx` directory, aren't inadvertently added to Git.

 ## Create Keys

+If you're working with an existing Salesforce DX/Git project, start here.

 CircleCI will need to talk to the dev hub at commit time to create a new SFDX scratch org and run tests.
 To make this possible, we need to set up the infrastructure for authorizing CircleCI with the JWT flow.
 JWT doesn't involve any user interaction or require storage of user credentials, making it ideal for CI.
-To use this solution, we need to create a certificate, which will be stored in a Connected App in our dev hub, and an associated private key, which we'll store in encrypted form in our repository and use to authenticate.
+We'll create a certificate, which will be stored in a Connected App in our Dev Hub, and an associated private key, which we'll store in encrypted form in our repository and use to authenticate.

 Create your key pair and server certificate as described in the [SFDX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm).